 Urban Studies is a field of study that creates innovative, real-world knowledge of the challenges and opportunities of city life.
 Both inside and outside the classroom, the Urban Studies Department reaps the advantage of the immense complexity and diversity both of New York City as a preeminent global city, and Queens as one of the most diverse counties in the United States.
-In Urban Studies we take a multi-disciplinary approach.
-We combine history, anthropology, sociology, economics, political science and other fields.
-To a greater or lesser degree, all of our courses address the deep inequalities that rend our urbanizing world.
+In Urban Studies, we emphasize a multi-disciplinary approach and offer perspectives and faculty expertise in anthropology, sociology, political science, urban planning, history, and other fields.

 Our mission is to help students to understand cities and think critically about them and their environs, to prepare students for active and engaged participation in civic life, and to provide students with the knowledge and skills they will need for successful careers in the public, non-profit, and private sectors, as well as for advanced studies.

 News & Events